Hablamos Español Insurance Companies We Work With

 A real example

-A consultant switched E&O carriers and lost the retroactive date, leaving years of prior work uncovered.
-A claim on an old project was denied.
-Preserving the retro date would have prevented it.
+A consultant switched E&O carriers and lost the retroactive date, leaving years of prior work without the continuity claims-made coverage relies on.

 Details changed to protect privacy.
 Shared to illustrate, not to promise an outcome.